 Coverage by supplementary insurance

-Currently, only Sanitas supplementary insurance contributes to the costs of IVF treatment under certain conditions.
-It covers the costs of additional IUI treatments not covered by basic insurance and 75% of the costs for IVF/ICSI treatments, with a maximum reimbursement of CHF 12,000.
+Currently, there are only a few supplementary insurances that contribute to the costs of IVF treatment under certain conditions.
+They may cover the costs of additional IUI treatments that are not covered by basic insurance and 75% of the costs for IVF/ICSI treatments, with a maximum reimbursement of CHF 12,000.

 There is a waiting period of 24 months, meaning the supplementary insurance will only cover costs if you have had it for at least 24 months.